Northern Illinois Food Bank Advocacy Agenda

 Military Hunger

-In 2020, nearly a quarter (24%) of active duty service members were food insecure.
+Nearly a quarter (24%) of active duty service members are food insecure.
 However, many US service members cannot access SNAP due to their Basic Allowance for Housing (BAH) counting as income in SNAP calculations.
 We are urging Congress to support the bipartisan legislation from Sens.
 Tammy Duckworth, D-Ill., and Lisa Murkowski, R-Alaska, that will help more service members access SNAP benefits by excluding the BAH from the gross income calculation for SNAP eligibility.
 To learn more about military hunger, please visit this link.

 Child Nutrition Reauthorization